24 Good Habits For Kids That Parents Can Teach

 Increase environmental awareness in your children by explaining to them how littering in public places like a park or a garden symbolizes a bad citizen.
 Ask him to always throw away trash in a dustbin and play his part in being a civilized citizen.

-14. Encouraging responsibility through household chores
+14. Take up household chores

 15. Be honest